Note - because of problems with Talktalk, for the next few days please contact me by email at firstname.lastname@example.org

 I've written two books, Using Phonics to Teach Reading and Spelling (Sage) and The Literacy File (available from me).
 The Teaching Assistant's Edufax publication may be downloaded free, here.
 Reviews on this site represent my honest opinion.
 I have no financial connection with any publisher, and there is no paid content.
-The site has just passed its first 100,000 hits.
+The site has received over 110,000 visits.

 I have extensive and highly successful experience of training teachers and assistants in literacy (including dyslexia), languages and basic mathematics.
 All training is closely matched to your needs.
 I offer specialist advice on staff appointments, contracting and legal matters, where my experience includes work with the late George Carman QC.
 I am a member of the UK Department for Education's Expert/Reference group on teacher training, and of its ministerial steering group for languages.
-I am technical adviser on languages to the Hackney Learning Trust, have recently joined an advisory training group, based at the French Embassy, and my notes on small-scale research have been circulated by the National College for Teaching and Leadership.
+From 2010-15, I was technical adviser on languages to the Hackney Learning Trust, and I have recently joined an advisory training group, based at the French Embassy.
+My notes on small-scale research have been circulated by the National College for Teaching and Leadership.

 My work was featured at the Sunday Times/Wellington College Festival of Education in 2012 and 2013.